UP Police books Twitter, others for circulating video, says tried to provoke communal unrest | Law-Order

 The FIR was lodged at the Loni Border police station in Ghaziabad around 11.30 pm on Tuesday on the basis of a complaint lodged by a local policeman.

-It names Twitter Inc, Twitter Communications India, news website The Wire, journalists Mohammed Zubair and Rana Ayyub, Congress leaders Salman Nizami, Masqoor Usmani, Dr. Sama Mohammad and writer Saba Naqvi.
+Meanwhile, the Press Club of India (PCI) also took note of the police action and demanded that the FIR naming the journalists should be quashed because it shows “vendetta” of the Ghaziabad police to create a “sense of terror” in the media and society at large.

+“The PCI appeals to the government of UP to intervene in the matter at the earliest to ensure that journalists are not made easy targets of police high handedness by filing FIR against them,” it said in a statement.

-In the video clip, which surfaced on social media on June 14, the elderly Muslim man, Abdul Shamad Saifi, is heard saying he was thrashed by some young men and asked to chant 'Jai Shri Ram'.
+In a video clip, which surfaced on social media on June 14, the elderly Muslim man, Abdul Shamad Saifi, is heard saying he was thrashed by some young men and asked to chant ''Jai Shri Ram''.

-A police official said on Wednesday that three people -- Kalloo Gurjar, Parvesh Gurjar and Adil -- have been arrested for assaulting Saifi.
-Police are also looking for four others -- Polly, Himanshu, Arif and Murshid.
+Ghaziabad (Rural) Superintendent of Police Iras Raja said on Wednesday that three people -- Kalloo Gurjar, Parvesh Gurjar and Adil -- have been arrested for assaulting Saifi.
+Police are also looking for others involved in the case including those identified as Polly, Himanshu, Arif and Murshid, he said.

-The FIR against Twitter and others states that the Ghaziabad police had issued a clarification statement with facts of the incident but despite that, the accused did not remove the video from their Twitter handles.
+The FIR states that the Ghaziabad police had issued a clarification statement with facts of the incident but despite that the accused did not remove the video from their Twitter handles.

 The police had also clarified that those who attacked Saifi included Hindu as well as Muslim men and the incident was a result of personal issues between them and not communal, it said.

-It was lodged within hours of Congress leader Rahul Gandhi and Uttar Pradesh Chief Minister Yogi Adityanath exchanging critical remarks on Twitter over the incident.

-On Tuesday, Gandhi had said, ''I am not willing to accept that true devotees of Lord Ram can do such a thing.'' ''Such cruelty is far removed from humanity and is shameful for both society and religion,'' the former Congress chief had tweeted in Hindi tagging a news report on the Ghaziabad incident.
+Earlier on Tuesday, Congress leader Rahul Gandhi had said, ''I am not willing to accept that true devotees of Lord Ram can do such a thing.'' ''Such cruelty is far removed from humanity and is shameful for both society and religion,'' the former Congress chief had tweeted in Hindi tagging a news report on the Ghaziabad incident.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)